rajesh-chettiar/01_Projects/01_MachineLearning/01_Regression/MarketingMixModel/readme.md

 Data set is borrowed from https://www.kaggle.com/datasets/sazid28/advertising.csv?resource=download

-This data set is releated to Marketing Mix Model which helps in determining the market attribution.
-Using this fictional dataset we will try to predict the sales outcome based upon the spendings on TV, radio and newspaper.
+This data set is related to Marketing Mix Model which helps in determining the market attribution.
+Using this fictional dataset we will try to predict the sales outcome based upon the spending’s on TV, radio and newspaper.

 I have tried to solve this problem using simple linear regression techniques.